serlo/frontend/README.md

 ### Enable frontend

-To use the new frontend, you still need to opt-in.
+To use the new frontend, you need to opt-in.

 Enable frontend in production environment: [de.serlo.org/enable-frontend](https://de.serlo.org/enable-frontend)<br>
 Production deployment: [frontend.serlo.org](https://frontend.serlo.org)